Should I invest in Real Estate?

 Knowing your values, or what's important to you, is paramount.
 For example, my top three values are family, freedom and health.
 I want to be there for every one of my daughter's horse riding competitions, spend time with my wife in the evening, have family dinner together and visit new, exciting (warm) places together.
 I want freedom to go hunting in the morning, take a nap in the afternoon once in a while, and be able to buy my wife and daughter nice things from time to time.
 My health is of utmost importance, and I find that eating healthy foods, and getting a monthly massage and chiropractic visit are important to my continued health.
 I do my very best to mold my business around my values, and not the other way around.
 I don't allow other people to tell me "how the real estate business is."
 I define how my real estate business is.
 I decide what being a landlord is like.
 That's a bold statement, I know, but let me explain.
 Many people told me things like, "I'd never get into realestate because I don't want to unplug toilets at 3 O'Clock in the morning!", or "Tenants!
 Once they're in, you can never get em' out!"
 When we tell some landlords that we charge an entrance fee for pets, they say "Wait 'till they call back and tell you they have a therapy pet."

 Basically, we have a barrage of ego driven information coming at us, and if we take it all on, we're bound to create our reality based on the horror stories we're hearing.
 Most of those things are part of that person's "story."
 Not wanting to unplug a toilet at 3 AM might just be their way of justifying staying put in their current situation and not taking any risks in life.
 The "therapy pet" warning might just be an egotistical landlord not wanting to admit they should be doing the same thing.
 One of the things we do as human beings is "tell stories" to ourselves and others.
 This is a way to add mortar to the bricks of our identity.
 It's how we keep our identities firm, it's how we even keep grudges and judgments alive.
 It's also a way to balance things out, if we're feeling envious or unsuccessful.
 For example, when you hear someone say, "I wouldn't want to be a landlord like Mr. Smith down the street.
 Yeah, he might be rich but his wife is a bitch, and he's always up to his elbows in someone else's shit.
 I'll keep my life, thank you very much!"
 This is a way of "balancing" things to make ourselves feel better.
 Yes, Mr. Smith might be more successful than me, but my life is more peaceful.
-My wife is nice and my forearms are fecal-free, and the last time I had to get up at 3 AM was to use my own bathroom!
+My wife is nice and my forearms are fecal-free, and the last time I had to get up at 3 AM was to let the dog out!

 So that's about as much as I dare impersonate Sigmund Freud today.
 The point is, don't let other people's descriptions of reality become your own without a good fight.
 Become convinced that you have control over your world.
 For more on the concept of "descriptions of reality," read Carlos Castenada.
 His first book, The Teachings of Don Juan: A Yaqui Way of Knowledge is a life changer.